bareboat-necessities/bbn-wave-period-esp32/README.md

 ## TODO

-* Try to find a way for mpu6886 to sample at higher (than 250Hz)
+* Try to find a way for mpu6886 to sample at higher (than 250Hz) frequency